l1ghtspeed/Programming-Notes/README.md

 # Programming Notes

-A repo containing a mish-mash of all my programming related notes, implementations, examples, and practice problems

-Based off various Coursera courses and other online learning material like Codecademy, Lynda, ETC.
+A repo containing a mish-mash of all my technical related notes.
+Based off various books, company technical blogs, Coursera courses, and other online learning material like Udemy, Codecademy, Lynda, ETC.